Frequently Asked Questions

 Are scholarship decisions made prior to the deadline of the program fee payment?

-Typically No. Scholarship decisions are made near the end of each semester, often times after the final payment for a program fee is due.
+Typically, no. Scholarship decisions are made near the end of each semester, usually after the final payment for a program fee is due.

 When are scholarship awards disbursed?